tylim88/FirelordJS/README.md

 ## Contribution

-You can contribute by helping me refactor files in `src/types` folder.
+For starter, you can refactor files in `src/types` folder.

-If you are looking for challenge, I am looking to implement `mandatory field type`:
+If you are looking for challenge, you can try to implement `mandatory field type`:

-1. It is a special type that intend to assign (with union) to object member.
+1. It is a special type that assign (with union) to object member.
 2. Member with such type will become `required` even in `update` operations.

 Type like this can be useful if you need a mandatory field while trying to update a document because the update operations default behavior is all members are optional.
 Practical usage is something like `updatedAt` member that keep track of document last updated time.

+Basically just turn an optional member into a required member but due to inner complexity, this is not going to be easy.

-If you want to work on this, come to me first to discuss the implementation strategy.
+So if you want to work on this, come to me first to discuss the implementation strategy, I will provide all information you need to carry out this commit.

 ## Related Projects